NOTE: Certain information in this article may be missing or out of date. We are in the process of updating the content.

 How to Connect

-Before starting, please collect your Dropbox username (email address) and password.
+Before starting, please collect your Google Adwords username (email address) and password.

 - Log in to your Grow account and click Add Metric.
 Select Google Ads from your list of data sources, then click the blue Connect button.